masak/compiler-book/README.md

   to be used to build higher-level languages.
 * Build a language (called "Nugget") which is easy to read and explain.
 It has a small core and is easy to improve in various directions.
 It is powerful enough to self-host a parser easily.

+Oh, here's another link, [full of compiler optimizations](https://news.ycombinator.com/item?id=6273085).
+Might be useful when I dig into the literature.